Yon-Rogg: Fictional character biography

 A flashback series shows Yon-Rogg's association with Mar-Vell and Una.
 The three are part of a Kree mission deep into Brood territory.
-Their mission is to rescue or terminate a Kree general that knows valuable military intelligence.
+Their mission is to rescue or terminate a Kree general who knows valuable military intelligence.
 Yon-Rogg earns the thanks of the Shi'ar ruler and the Imperial Guard when the Kree rescue them from Skrull attackers.
 The Kree move on and find the general.
 A Brood attack leaves Mar-Vell, Una and Yon-Rogg stranded for weeks; this is after Mar-Vell risks his life to save Yon-Rogg.
 The three are rescued by the same Shi'ar they previously saved.

 Powers and abilities

-Yon-Rogg has super-strength, agility, and stamina.
-He is also skilled in unarmed combat.
+Yon-Rogg possesses superhuman strength, durability, and resistance to toxins and poisons, owing to his Kree physiology.
+He can also project concussive blasts of photon energy from his hands.
+Additionally, the character is skilled in unarmed combat.